cpp-lln-lab/localizer_visual_motion/Visual-loc_translational/README.md

 - `displayFigs`: a boolean to decide whether to show the basic design matrix of the design

 #### Output:
-- `ExpParameters.designBlockNames` is a cell array `(nr_blocks, 1)` with the name for each block
+- `expParameters.designBlockNames` is a cell array `(nr_blocks, 1)` with the name for each block
-- `ExpParameters.designDirections` is an array `(nr_blocks, numEventsPerBlock)` with the direction to present in a given block
+- `expParameters.designDirections` is an array `(nr_blocks, numEventsPerBlock)` with the direction to present in a given block
   - `0 90 180 270` indicate the angle
   - `-1` indicates static
-- `ExpParameters.designSpeeds` is an array `(nr_blocks, numEventsPerBlock) * speedEvent`
+- `expParameters.designSpeeds` is an array `(nr_blocks, numEventsPerBlock) * speedEvent`
-- `ExpParameters.designFixationTargets` is an array `(nr_blocks, numEventsPerBlock)` showing for each event if it should be accompanied by a target
+- `expParameters.designFixationTargets` is an array `(nr_blocks, numEventsPerBlock)` showing for each event if it should be accompanied by a target

 ### subfun/eyeTracker
 Eyetracker script, still to be debugged.
-Will it probably moved in the CPP_PTB package.
+Will probably moved in the CPP_PTB package.
 It deals with the calibration (dufault or custom), eye movements recording and saving the files.

 ### subfun/wait4Trigger
 Simple functions that counts the triggers sent by the MRI computer to the stimulation computer to sync brain volume recordings and stimulation.